maximilien/musings/blogs/ai/4/outline.md

 - [Summarize key decision framework]
 - [Reiterate thesis: think before starting, and before moving beyond prototype]
+- [Predict that the python AI wave will reveal the issues when protoypes need to go in prodiction and scale]
 - [Call to action or reflection for readers]

 -----